New England Conservatory – Student Life and Performance Center

-Building HVAC systems will include independent central heating and cooling plants.
-Heating hot water will be produced by condensing-type natural gas boilers.
-Chilled water will be produced by an air-cooled water chiller.
-Both systems with be designed with primary variable flow water distribution systems.
-Performance spaces will be provided with dedicated air-handling systems carefully designed with consideration for noise levels in these acoustically critical spaces.
-Other community and learning spaces will be provided with variable air volume-type air distribution systems.
-Student residences will be served by dedicated fan-coil units with high-efficiency ECM motors and central ventilation air handling systems utilizing exhaust air energy recovery.
-Air handling systems for all non-dormitory areas will include an air-side economizer.
+Dedicated air-handling systems were carefully designed with consideration for noise levels in acoustically critical performance spaces.
+HVAC systems include independent central heating and cooling plants.
+Both systemss were designed with primary variable flow water distribution systems.
+Student residences are served by dedicated fan-coil units with high-efficiency ECM motors and central ventilation air handling systems utilizing exhaust air energy recovery.
+Air handling systems for all non-dormitory spaces include an air-side economizer.
 To conserve energy, occupancy, vacancy, and daylight-sensing controls were provided for lighting systems.